tilda/magnesium-dotfiles/README.md

 # license

-CC-BY-4.0, with some file-by-file exceptions:
+MIT, with some file-by-file exceptions:

 - `fastfetch/ohayo.png` comes from an official umamusume sticker pack, ARR cygames
 - all submodules licensed as whatever their author used